livekit/agents/README.md

 ## Contributing

 The Agents framework is under active development in a rapidly evolving field.
 We welcome and appreciate contributions of any kind, be it feedback, bugfixes, features, new plugins and tools, or better documentation.
-You can file issues under this repo, open a PR, or chat with us in LiveKit's [Slack community](https://livekit.io/join-slack).
+Please read the [contributing guide](https://github.com/livekit/agents/blob/main/CONTRIBUTING.md) for more information.

 <!--BEGIN_REPO_NAV-->
 <br/><table>